Facing a Heroin Charge?

 - Third Degree Heroin Distribution: involves heroin in a quantity less than 1/2 an ounce, punishable by a term of incarceration ranging from 3 to 5 years in New Jersey State Prison, as well as a maximum fine of $75,000, and entails a presumption of non-incarceration

-Charges for Heroin Possession or Distribution in Orange or Essex County NJ?
+Charges for Heroin Possession or Distribution in NJ?

-Clearly, a charge for heroin possession or distribution can spell catastrophic consequences.
-Protect yourself and your interests by consulting with an experienced defense attorney as soon as possible.
-Mr. Breslow is available immediately to provide you with a cost-free case evaluation.
+Clearly, a drug offense charge for heroin possession or distribution can spell catastrophic consequences.
+Protect yourself and your interests by consulting with experienced criminal defense attorneys as soon as possible.
+The attorneys at Breslow Law Offices are available immediately – Contact them today for a cost-free case evaluation.